AngusCYMan/Google_Fiber_Calls_BI_Case_Study/My Working Approach.md

 3. Strategy Document:
    This is a collaborative place to align with stakeholders about project deliverables.

+Then, I create the dashboard using Power BI.

 I downloaded the dataset from Kaggle (https://www.kaggle.com/datasets/ericklumula/google-fiber-internet-calls).